Mr. W. Skynner's school for 'Young gentlemen' probably

 Exeter Flying Post 30 June 1814 p1 col2

-1815 Congregational School established (report of anniversary celebrations in Western Times 28 July 1899 page 6 col 1)
+Report of anniversary celebrations in Western Times 28 July 1899 page 6 col 1

 In 1828 the Rev. W. C. Kitson, an Oxford graduate, was advertising for a small number of pupils to be taught at his house.